Abdulzy/DistributedChatApp/Readme.md

 # Technical stack

 The technical stack that was mentioned in the proposal didn’t change.
-We used primarily Java to implement both the back end and front end.
+I used primarily Java to implement both the back end and front end.
 The backend is implemented with a database system, SQLite, which handles all the data for the project.
-For the front end, we implemented it with Java Swing, and it is a very straightforward user interface.
+For the front end, I implemented it with Java Swing, and it is a very straightforward user interface.
 Users are able to log in and then create or join a room, with a room just being the pathway to connect to other users.
 Also, with the options for users to leave the room and/or log out from the service.

 Library/dependencies: